We spend some £4,000 a year online while at work – so is your business making the most of online?

 Some 41 per cent of employees will, in fact, happily forgo a lunch break just to surf the web for the best deals.

-“As a result, workers are not just limiting themselves to buying food and drinks at lunchtime and instead they are heading online or out to the shops to buy anything from clothing and shoes, to DVDs and games.”
+She added, “As a result, workers are not just limiting themselves to buying food and drinks at lunchtime and instead they are heading online or out to the shops to buy anything from clothing and shoes to DVDs and games.”

 Some 52 per cent of those polled bought gifts and cards online while at work, thereby making them the most popular items to purchase.

 Thereafter, DVDs and games (51 per cent) and tickets to sports, music and theatre performances (45 per cent) were found to be the most popular.